Mobile's New Arena

 When will the project be completed?

-Yes.
-We know that the planned demolition of the Mobile Civic Center will create challenges for several organizations that have historically used the Theater.
-We are already working to identify ways to accommodate recitals, performances and other local events while the new civic arena is under construction.
-We will need everyone’s patience and flexibility, but working together, we will find a way to make these needed improvements and accommodate the current users of the Theater.
+City leaders recognize that this creates challenges for the many great organizations that have historically used the Civic Center theater.
+We will continue to find ways to accommodate recitals, performances, and other local events while the New Arena is under construction.
+We will need everyone’s patience and flexibility, but working together, we will find a way to make these needed improvements.
+As part of the planning for this project, the City is also committed to investing in improvements to the Saenger Theatre to accommodate a broader range of events and performances.

 Latest Update